-“Somehow this is even worse, you not knowing.
+“Somehow this is even worse.
 You get to forget and have been freed from whatever guilt you retained from how you hurt me.
-It’s like you are getting away with it all over again.”
+You are getting away with it all over again.”

-I have plenty of guilt and shame stored for a rainy day, so I don’t have to act for this one.
+I have plenty of guilt and shame stored for a rainy day, so I don’t have to act.
 Ainhoa shakes her head slowly as she purses her lips.